airladon/FigureOne/examples/Sine Wave/README.md

 ## Explanation

 Most of the complexity in this example is in creating the dynamic signal data class.
-This logic doesn't use FigureOne, but it is convenitent to create a time dependent, interpolated data signal.
+This logic doesn't use FigureOne, but it is convenient to create a time dependent, interpolated data signal.

 The remainder is creating the figure elemnts, creating some update logic and enabling the buttons.